CloudyUnity/High5ive/Docs.md

 ### What else is in this project?

 Inside the project files we have some interesting things to note

-- README.md
+- .gitignore
-    You should have already read this
+    Contains files that shouldn't be updated, e.g. individual scratch files
 - Docs.md
     Hey, that's me!
+- LICENSE
+    Permission to use/copy/whatever our project, required by our data sources
+- README.md
+    Contains team information, coding standard, information standards, and an approximate responsibility list
-- Helper Scripts
+- sketch.properties
-    Contains random scripts from other languages generally used for pre-processing data.
+    Points to the main (shouldn't be required if the folder name matches)
-- CSV_Modifier
+- Sources.md
-    Used for editing CSV files en masse
+    Contains attributions and citations
 - Specification.pdf
     The spec for the assingment we need to adhere to/supercede

-- LICENSE
+- Concept Sketches
-    Permission to use/copy/whatever our project, required by the data it contains
+    Brilliantly drawn outlines of what the various screens in the program should look like
 - data
     - Fonts
     - Images